 Introduction

-Begin the nursing letter of recommendation by briefly introducing yourself and explaining your role and professional relationship with the applicant.
-State how long you’ve known the applicant and why you are qualified to write a recommendation letter for them, then state that you are writing the letter in support of their application for a particular training program or job.
+Begin by briefly introducing yourself and explaining your role and professional relationship with the applicant.
+State how long you’ve known the applicant and why you are qualified to write a recommendation letter for them.
+Then state that you are writing in support of their application for a particular training program or job.
 Keep the introductory paragraph brief and straightforward, consisting of only 2-3 sentences maximum.

 Body of the letter

-The body of most recommendation letters for nursing jobs or programs usually contains five or more paragraphs that discuss all aspects of the candidate’s abilities related to nursing.
-Here is how to effectively structure the body of the nursing letter of recommendation:
+The body section usually contains five or more paragraphs that discuss all aspects of the candidate’s abilities related to nursing.
+Here is how to effectively structure the body section:

 Discuss credentials

 The letter’s first body paragraph discusses the candidate’s qualifications/grades and clinical skills that make them ideal for the given nursing job or graduate school program.
-The qualifications and skills highlighted in this section should be relevant to the recruiters’ looking for a suitable candidate.
+The qualifications and skills highlighted in this section should be relevant to recruiters looking for a suitable candidate.

 For example, if the letter is to help an applicant get into a bachelor’s in a nursing program, the skills highlighted should be focused on how the nursing candidate was as a student.
 On the other hand, if the letter’s purpose is to help a candidate get a new job, mention skills and qualifications that demonstrate how effective the candidate was/is, their stellar performance at their previous position, and what about them makes them hirable.